Sallehuddin Damit: DPMM

-Sallehuddin played with local club AH United in the B-League (winning the 2005-06 FA Cup) until the middle of 2006 when he transferred to Brunei DPMM FC who were playing in the Malaysia Premier League for the first time after replacing Sallehuddin's own former team, Brunei.
-They achieved promotion to the 2006-07 Malaysia Super League that season and then astoundingly finished third in Malaysia's top tier thanks to goals from topscoring Shahrazen Said.
+Sallehuddin played with local club AH United in the B-League (winning the 2005-06 FA Cup) until April 2006 when he transferred to Brunei DPMM FC who were playing in the Malaysia Premier League for the first time after replacing Sallehuddin's own former team, Brunei.
+They achieved promotion to the 2006-07 Malaysia Super League that season via the play-offs, and then astoundingly finished third in Malaysia's top tier thanks to goals from topscoring Shahrazen Said.

 DPMM moved to the Singaporean S.League in 2009, after the deregistration of the Brunei Football Association (BAFA) by the Registrar of Societies prompted the Football Association of Malaysia to exempt DPMM from the Super League.
 Sallehuddin was appointed captain and won the Singapore League Cup of that year, despite being suspended in the final.
 After an incident in the 39th minute in the game against Home United on 2 August, he was given a one-year ban by the Football Association of Singapore for bringing the game into disrepute.
 A month later, FIFA suspended Brunei which meant that DPMM could no longer play in the S.League.
 With only five matches to go, all of DPMM's results were expunged from record.

 Sallehuddin returned to AH United on loan in the 2010 Brunei Premier League 1, then AM Gunners for the short-lived 2011 season.
 Recalled to his parent club after their re-entry into the S.League in 2012, the 39-year-old was still being relied on by coach Vjeran Simunic.
 Sallehuddin won the League Cup and finished second in the league behind Tampines Rovers in 2012, but after a disappointing 2013 campaign, he was released in the close season.